geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 The `GeoServer website <http://geoserver.org/>`_ is managed as a `GitHub Pages repository <https://github.com/geoserver/geoserver.github.io>`_.
 Follow the `instructions <https://github.com/geoserver/geoserver.github.io#releases>`_ in the repository to create a release announcement.

-The announcement page header fields includes the information required to generate generate a download page for the release.
+The announcement page header fields include the information required to generate a download page for the release.

 Announce the Release
 --------------------